micatokashiki/micatokashiki/README.md

 - 🌱 I’m currently learning Python

 - 🔭 I’m working on a School Project about Data Science!
+(Coming soon... a new repository!)